 Self-assessment summary

 Which of the following components of target setting in line with the PRB requirements has your bank completed or is currently in a process of assessing for your

-Climate change Financial wellness (health) and inclusion Productive capital formation
+Climate change Financial wellness (health and inclusion Productive capital formation

 Alignment ⊠ Yes ⊠ Yes ⊠ Yes

 ☐ In progress ☐ In progress ☐ In progress

 □ No □ No □ No

-Baseline ⊠ Yes □Yes □ Yes
+Baseline ⊠ Yes □ Yes □ Yes

 ☐ In progress ☑ In progress

 □ No □ No □ No

 SMART targets ⊠ Yes □ Yes □ Yes

 ☐ In progress

 □ No □ No □ No

 Action plan ⊠ Yes □ Yes □ Yes

 ☐ In progress

 □ No □ No □ No

-2.3 Target implementation and monitoring (key step 2) For each target separately: Show that your bank has implemented the actions it had previously defined to meet the set target.
+2.3 Target implementation and monitoring (key step 2) For each target separately:

+Show that your bank has implemented the actions it had previously defined to meet the set target.

 Report on your bank's progress towards achieving each of the set targets since the last report, as well as the impact your progress resulted in, using the indicators and KPIs to monitor progress you have defined under 2.2.

 Or, in case of changes to implementation plans (relevant for second and subsequent reports only): Describe the potential changes (changes to priority impact areas, changes to indicators, acceleration/review of targets, introduction of new milestones or revisions of action plans) and explain why those changes have become necessary.

 Response Links and references

-Climate change:
+Climate change: The climate change strategies report indicates the commitments and ambitions FirstRand climate change strategies report 2024, pages

-The climate change strategies report indicates the commitments and ambitions met in the 2022 and 2023 financial years, as well as progress against its five-year climate roadmap. strategies report 2023, pages 11 and 44-48
+The climate change strategies report indicates the commitments and ambitions met in the 2022 to 2024 financial years, as well as progress against its eight-year climate roadmap.
+Strategies report 2024, pages 5 and 50-54

 There are governance structures and processes in place to ensure the group is on track to meet its commitments and ambitions.
-The Basel Pillar 3 disclosure details the group's climate risk organisational structure and governance.
-The corporate governance report describes climate oversight at FirstRand (responsibilities of board committees and management structures).
-Delivery against both climate risk management and growth opportunity objectives has been incorporated into the remuneration scorecards for executive directors
+The Basel Pillar 3 disclosure 2024, pages 121-122 disclosure details the group's climate risk organisational structure and governance.
+The corporate governance report describes climate oversight at

+FirstRand (responsibilities of board committees and management structures).
+Delivery against both climate risk management and growth opportunity objectives has been incorporated into the remuneration scorecards for executive directors FirstRand corporate governance report 2024 16 , pages 34-37